Login Free Trial

 Is dog daycare better than a dog walker?

 It depends on your dog.
-Daycare is better for social, high-energy dogs that benefit from group play and structured activity all day.
+Daycare is better for social, high-energy dogs that benefit from full-day supervision, group activity, and structured exercise.
 A dog walker is better for dogs that prefer low stimulation, are reactive around other dogs, or only need a midday break.
+At PAWS Dog Daycare in Calgary, every full daycare day includes a 45-60 minute pack walk, so the choice is not daycare or walking — it is a full daycare day with a walk versus a short home visit.
 Many Calgary dog owners combine both: daycare two or three days a week and a walker on the other days.

 Is dog daycare cheaper than a dog walker?